-When operating your Canon printer, there may occasionally be a number of problems.
+When operating your Canon printer, there may occasionally be several problems.
 We have thus gathered information and fixes for error codes that apply to your Canon equipment.

-Your machine is informing you to replace empty cartridges with a U162 error code.
+Your machine informs you to replace empty cartridges with a U162 error code.
 This notice might appear when aligning print cartridges.
 You can fix the problem by locating the STOP/RESET/RESUME button on your Canon printer, pushing it, and holding it down for 10 seconds.

-This communicates to the printer that you are aware of the message but still want to print.
+This tells the printer that you are aware of the message but still want to print.
 You may print in the usual manner.